On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators

 if for all \( \zeta \in (r_N, 0] \) it holds that

-then ABTI can maintain stability for the approximation accuracy up to \( N \). \end{corollary} \begin{corollary} For any given order of approximation \(n\), the reciprocal of its parabolic radius \(r_n\) is the smallest modulus zero of the polynomial $\tilde{p}_{n}(\zeta; \pi)$ when $s=q+1$.
-For the case where \( s = q \), we only need to consider the zeros of the polynomial \( \tilde{p}_{n+1}(\zeta; \pi) \), and this will not be elaborated further here.
-The table below lists the parabolic radii for some specific cases
+then ABTI can maintain stability for the approximation accuracy up to \( N \). \end{corollary} \begin{corollary} For any given order of approximation \(n\), the parabolic radius \(r_n\) is the smallest modulus zero of the polynomial $\tilde{p}_{n+1}(\zeta; \pi)$.
+The table below lists the parabolic radii for some specific cases.

 \end{corollary}